 11. Paper Straw Skeleton

-No bones about it, this paper straw skeleton is a simple craft for Halloween or for a quick, kid-friendly study on the skeletal system.
-It’s ideal for the classroom because the supplies are minimal and not messy at all.
+No bones about it.
+This paper straw skeleton is a simple craft for Halloween or for a quick, kid-friendly study of the skeletal system.
+It’s ideal for the classroom because the supplies are minimal, and it’s not messy at all.

 by Our Kid Things